istio/istio.io/content/en/docs/ops/configuration/traffic-management/manage-mesh-certificates/index.md

 When Istio is installed without a root CA certificate plugged-in, istiod will mint a self-signed CA certificate using RSA 2048.

-Istiod will also create a certificate for the istiod service derived from this root CA, whether it was created by istiod or plugged-in.
+Istiod will also create a certificate for the istiod service derived from the root CA, regardless of whether it was created by istiod itself or plugged in.

 Changing this will require a istiod modifying either the IOP file you give to istioctl or the values file you pass into your Helm install for the istio-discovery chart.